 In most homes, local codes require a secondary or safety drain pan that is put underneath the furnace or air handler.
 This secondary drain pan has piping that is directed to the outside of the home.
 Most of the time, the outlet of the pipe is located above the outside of a window so it’s easily noticeable if water is draining from this pipe outlet.
 It is not normal for this to occur.
 If you see water draining from piping on the outside of your home, this is often an indication the primary drain is blocked and water is now draining from the safety drain pan.

-Leaking air conditioners frequently need professional repairs, which is why we’re here to assist you at Service Experts Heating & Air Conditioning.
+Leaking air conditioners frequently need professional repairs, which is why we’re here to assist you at Stevenson Service Experts.
 We happily deliver Expert air conditioning repair across North America, backed by a 100% Satisfaction Guarantee.*

 1. Condensate Drain Is Blocked